Coordinator of the Law and Climate Portfolio

 Marcel has a degree in architecture and urbanism from the University of São Paulo (USP), and a master’s degree in land planning and management from UFABC.
 His professional experience includes working with the coordination of large projects in the areas of urban planning, transport and mobility with multidisciplinary teams.
 From 2009 to 2016, Marcel worked on the development of transport studies, including master plans and mobility.
 From 2016 to 2018, he worked at IEMA in the management and technical coordination of the products established in the program of low carbon urban mobility.
 At iCS, he coordinates the transport portfolio, monitoring projects related to urban mobility, promoting knowledge and the discussion about transport economy.
 He also explores the interfaces between air quality and health with transport policy and technology.

-Marina is a black feminist and lawyer and is studying for a doctorate.
+Marina is a black ecofeminist and lawyer and is studying for a doctorate.
 She has a master’s degree in sociology and law, researching socio-environmental, rural and urban conflicts, from the Fluminense Federal University (UFF-RJ), where she also has a degree.
 She also has a master’s degree in ethnic-racial relations from the Federal Center for Technological Education Celso Suckow da Fonseca (CEFET-RJ).
-She was named in 2018 by The Intercept Brasil in a list of 138 black specialists.
 She has experience in academic research at FAPERJ and FIOCRUZ (including the Map of Conflicts of Environmental Injustice in Brazil), involving indigenous peoples, quilombola communities and traditional peoples and communities.
 She was an extension researcher for the legal assistance center of the Fluminense Federal University in the Amazon, with fieldwork in Oriximiná, in partnership with the office of the public defender, the court of appeals and the prosecution office of the state of Pará in 2012, 2017 and 2018.
+She was named in 2018 by The Intercept Brasil in a list of 138 black specialists.
 In addition to working in law firms, she was a policy and advocacy analyst in the private sector, human rights and inequalities area at Oxfam Brazil.
-At iCS, Marina is working on the implementation of strategies to comply with the NDCs assumed by Brazil in the Paris Agreement.
+At iCS, Marina is working on the building of strategies to implement Brazils NDC.

 Renata Albuquerque Ribeiro